Juwan23D/Youtube-Keyword-Analysis/README.md

 * The most viewed keywords showed what was involved in searching for their desired video.
 This revealed that google was seen the most with over 46 billion views, showcasing its importance in searches.
 Google was also the keyword with the most liked video "El Chombo - Dame Tu Cosita feat.
 Cutty Ranks (Official Video) [Ultra Music]" which had 164,455,580 likes.

+* Second was animals with 19.74% (36 billion views).

+* Third was Mr. Beast 18.31% (33 billion views).

 ### Most Liked Keywords:

 * Mr.beast was involved in multiple videos and held the biggest share of likes with 42.14% (1,000,000,000+).